petersulyok/smfc/GENERICX14_REFACTOR.md

 lets the OpenBMC class report the cause with certainty where ATEN can only call it likely.

 Cost: one extra read per zone per poll, the same order as what `X14AtenPlatform.check_fan_mode()` already does.
-Depends on open decision 2 for how the state is surfaced.
+A trip is reported as `LOST` with its own detail, which must name the cause and must not repeat on every poll.

 > ⚠️ Part 2 of the guide notes that on workstation boards fitted with slow fans the tacho counter
 > cannot resolve below roughly 420 RPM and reports 0, which the BMC reads as a fan failure.
 On such a